emarsden/dash-mpd-cli/README.md

           Timeout for network requests (from the start to the end of the request), in seconds --sleep-requests <SECONDS>
-          Number of seconds to sleep between network requests (default 0) --source-address <source-address>
+          Number of seconds to sleep between network requests (default 0) --max-error-count <COUNT>
+          Maximum number of non-transient network errors that should be ignored before a download is aborted (default is 10) --source-address <source-address>
           Source IP address to use for network requests, either IPv4 or IPv6.
-Network requests will be made using the version of this IP address (eg. using an IPv6 source-address will select IPv6 network traffic).
+Network requests will be made using the version of this IP address (e.g. using an IPv6 source-address will select IPv6 network traffic).
       --quality <quality>
           Prefer best quality (and highest bandwidth) representation, or lowest quality [possible values: best, worst] --prefer-language <LANG>
           Preferred language when multiple audio streams with different languages are available.
-Must be in RFC 5646 format (eg. fr or en-AU).
+Must be in RFC 5646 format (e.g. fr or en-AU).
 If a preference is not specified and multiple audio streams are present, the first one listed in the DASH manifest will be downloaded.
       --video-only
           If the media stream has separate audio and video streams, only download the video stream --audio-only